 If all you do is stick to current graphics trends, you’ll find it hard to stand out from the crowd.
 Accolades like the D&AD Awards and Communication Arts Award of Excellence trophies don’t go to vanilla designers—they go to creatives with spark and vision.
 Successful graphic artists put an individual spin on every project they get involved in.

 Maybe you don’t aspire to artistic greatness.
-Still, if you go with fad-only design, you’ll find yourself in stiff competition with many other creative professionals out there, some of whom might be better at recreating trends or who might work a little faster than you.
+Still, if you go with the fad-only design, you’ll find yourself in stiff competition with many other creative professionals out there, some of whom might be better at recreating trends or who might work a little faster than you.
 Even worse, their living expenses might be lower than yours, so they might charge a less expensive hourly rate and filch your potential clients.
 Don’t blend in: offer customers something a little different and stay ahead of your rivals.

 Unique Designs Are Timeless

-In the design universe there are followers and there are leaders.
+In the design universe, there are followers and there are leaders.
 Why be a lackey when you can be a luminary?
 Instead of adhering blindly to whatever’s in style, think outside the box and come up with a few interesting ideas of your own.
-One of the best indicators for success is imitation: once you start to see other designs inspired by your creations, you know you’re on the right track.
+One of the best indicators of success is imitation: once you start to see other designs inspired by your creations, you know you’re on the right track.

 Of course, basic design rules still apply while you innovate.
-Timeless principles like contrast, space, element proximity and repetition make it easier to come up with great concepts that endure for years.
+Timeless principles like contrast, space, element proximity, and repetition make it easier to come up with great concepts that endure for years.
 Use them to create designs your clients will love and your peers will aspire to.
 Don’t be boring: set the pace for everyone else instead.